Social issues in China: Employment

 Employment distribution has been an important issue for the Chinese Government ever since it began initiating reforms.
 The previous state-led system of employment has been restructured to accommodate the market economy.
 Its negative effects include the massive layoffs and the cracks to the household registration system, which sent many rural Chinese to seek employment in the cities.
 These factors gave rise to the competitive labor force and unemployment.
 Employment levels differ from region to region, with stronger concentrations of unemployment in the interior.

 The unemployment trend is attributed in part to the efforts of the Chinese Government to make its SOEs (State Owned Enterprises), which had a redundancy rate at an estimated 25-30% in 1999, more efficient.
-On the other hand, as of late 2011, the heavily industrialized coastal areas and cities are in fact experiencing an employment shortage due to the runaway growth of the economy.
-Guangdong province alone needs at least 1 million workers to cover the shortage.
-It is important to note, however, that unemployment elsewhere causes millions to leave home in the rural areas.
+These reforms culminated in the widespread layoffs of SOE workers during the period known as xiagang (下岗), which dramatically increased urban unemployment and reshaped China's labor market.
+However, unemployment elsewhere causes millions to leave home in the rural areas.
 By the end of 2009, for instance, 120 million workers, who lost their jobs due to the global economic crisis that affected China's manufacturing industry, trooped to areas such as Guangdong to find better opportunities.
 The government's recent response to the unemployment problem has been viewed favorably because of a shift in perspective.
 Today, the state approaches the issue, not as a political problem but a socio-economic problem that require socio-economic solutions.
 China's legal system is facing the intricate challenges posed by the political and social dynamics resulting from its rapid economic expansion.
 A significant issue within contemporary China revolves around the treatment of workers within the framework of a capitalist economy operating within a socialist political system.

 There are also related social problems to unemployment.
 These include the fact that the country's social insurance system is considered within the primitive stage of development, exposing employees to further problems in cases when the government allows the companies they work for to be liquidated.